rbms-bsc/DCRMR/_pages/Title/Parallel-title-proper.md

 >**Example:**
 >Title proper: <CITE>Tefilot lerosh hashanah, or, The evening and morning service for the beginning of the year</CITE>

-<a name="1.215.32.2">1.215.32.2</a> Transcribe as [Other title information](/DCRMR/title/Other-title-information/) an earlier title in the same language as the [Title proper](/DCRMR/title/Title-proper/) that appears on the title page.
+<a name="1.215.32.2">1.215.32.2</a> Transcribe as [Other title information](/DCRMR/title/Other-title-information/) an earlier title in the same language as the [Title proper](/DCRMR/title/Title-proper/) that appears on the source of information.

 >**Example:**
 >Title proper: <CITE>The adventures of Red Riding Hood</CITE>